Music Streaming No Longer Just For Men on Pirate Ships

 To that point, Napster had become the global, soon illegal, standard for downloading and sharing music online, and after launching in 1999 became the fastest growing business ever.

 Lawsuits for copyright violations eventually crushed the service only 2 years after it was founded and attempts to legally and legitimately stream music online followed with MusicNet (2001) and Pandora (2004) paving the way.
-Check out this resource for a more in-depth discussion tracing the history of music streaming.

 In 2008 however, it was the launch of Spotify in Sweden, originally by invitation only, that really changed the game with its Freemium business model, improved audio quality, and an ability for users to download music and listen offline.